todelod/merge-solutions/README.md

   /config list.txt  takes list of new-line separated solution paths from list.txt file /out merged.sln   path to output solution file.
-Default is 'merged.sln' /nonstop          do not prompt for keypress if there were errors/warnings solution?.sln     list of solutions to be merged
+Default is 'merged.sln' /nonstop          do not prompt for keypress if there were errors/warnings /order            keep solutions order in the merged solution solution?.sln     list of solutions to be merged
 ```